kokkos/kokkos-core-wiki/Task-Parallelism.md

 Task Policies
 -------------

 There are currently two task policies in Kokkos Tasking: `TaskSingle` and `TaskTeam`.
 The former tells Kokkos to launch the associated task functor with a single worker when its predecessors are done (more on this below), while the latter tells Kokkos to launch with a team of workers, similar to a single team from a `Kokkos::TeamPolicy` launch in data parallelism.
+In a task spawned with `TaskTeam`, users are only allowed to call `task_spawn` from a single worker; use `Kokkos::single` for this purpose.

 Predecessors and Schedulers
 ---------------------------